loftware/loftware.github.io/index.md

 A policy that promises never to break existing code would cause many APIs to crystallize too soon.
 Therefore,

-- There is no Loft policy mandating ABI stability.
-- There is no Loft policy mandating API stability.
+- There is no Loft policy mandating ABI *or* API stability.
 - A high degree of API stability with only conscientious exceptions is strongly encouraged.
 - Any package maintainer is free to promise full API, or even ABI, stability to